 Background

-The webinar addressed the challenge of HIV funding interruptions in sub-Saharan Africa and explored emergency responses to maintain essential HIV services.
-It focused on strategies to sustain services like rapid testing, ART initiation, PrEP, DSD, and patient-centered care.
-The session emphasized the importance of service integrity during crises, particularly through HIV monitoring, quality assurance, and prioritizing recipient-of-care engagement, ensuring the voices and needs of those living with HIV shaped response efforts.
+The webinar addressed the critical challenge of HIV funding interruptions in sub-Saharan Africa, exploring emergency responses to ensure the continuity of essential HIV services.
+It highlighted strategies for sustaining key services such as rapid testing, ART initiation, PrEP, Differentiated Service Delivery (DSD), and patient-centered care.
+The session underscored the importance of maintaining service integrity during crises, focusing on HIV monitoring, quality assurance, and the active engagement of recipients of care.
+By prioritising the voices and needs of those living with HIV, the webinar emphasized the need to shape response efforts in a way that is responsive, inclusive, and effective.

 Objectives